ROS-Aerial/aerial_robotic_landscape/3d_planning_outdoor.md

 * Request to work on issues in the Kanban board
 * Help test pull requests in simulation or on hardware
 * Join the [Outdoor 3D planning Discord thread](https://discord.com/channels/1077825543698927656/1166423176893440031)
+* Submit your first pull request to add yourself to the member list below

 ## Members

+The following members have been active contributors in the past year.
+The list may not be comprehensive.

 [comment]: <> (Keep sorted alphabetically please)